Clarke Willmott LLP has a national reputation for claimant work – The Legal 500 2016

 Businesses and individuals depend on their professional advisors to protect them from specialist areas of business and personal risk.
 When a professional fails to protect their interests, they can suffer severe financial harm.

-Claims can arise from simple administrative errors, technical and legal errors or even a willful disregard for a client’s best interests.
+Claims can arise from simple administrative errors, technical and legal errors or even a wilful disregard for a client’s best interests.
 This can result in significant financial losses, wasted costs, hours of management time and considerable personal distress.

 Clarke Willmott has a large, specialist professional negligence team within its Litigation Division.
 It is one of the largest claimant teams outside London.
 We help people and organisations of all sizes to recover these losses.